 - Can they produce full-channel documentation from your facility to the end user or recycler?

 - Are they able to repair or recondition the used equipment before resale?

 - Who pays whom and when?

 Rockstar addon: You’re looking for a full-service vendor.
 One who shows up, breaks down the data center, ships it out, and sells the equipment for top dollar.

-Focus on a turnkey approach with pays money back to the company.
+Focus on a turnkey approach which pays maximal returns back to the company.